ciaranjmcg0v/ffmpeg-media-toolkit/readme.md

 - Append the current video from the total number of videos that is calculated (e.g., [video 4 of 12]).
 - Extend the script to search for different video formats or include all video formats.
 - Create a UI interface that allows the user to choose and pass in the parameters for the script (e.g., codec type [x265/x264], output format [.MP4, .MKV], output filename, and directory).
 The UI will let the user choose settings and inject the specified parameters into the script before running it, capturing the output (e.g., "Conversion in progress -> [file 2 of 38]: IMG_4185.MOV - Progress: 30.94%") and rendering it in the UI.
+- Add ENV variables to account for different operating system and add a function to switch between directory paths based on current OS.
+- Explore streaming options for local network.

 ## Contributing